LouisMastelinck/Monitor-security-policy-changes-or-admin-activities/README.md

 ## To develop
-- searches performed via the threatexplorer
+- searches performed via the threatexplorer :mag_right: